Setting healthy boundaries in the Workplace

 Be clear about your boundaries

-Before communicating your boundaries to your colleagues, make sure you understand why they’re important to you and your work.
-It’s easy to let the apologies creep in but they can dilute the message you want to send.
+Before setting your boundaries to your colleagues, make sure you understand why they’re important to you and your work.
+In the workplace, It’s easy to let the apologies creep in but they can dilute the message you want to send.
 Communicating that you sign off at a certain time every day, letting your team know you only respond to emails during specific hours or that you’re out of the office can help assert clear boundaries.

 Letting your colleagues know when you can complete a task builds trust and protects yourself from overcommitting.
 Or communicating to your team that you need to complete a project just before your upcoming leave can set clear boundaries.
 Managing expectations ensures everyone is on the same page and that everyone’s needs are considered.

 Beware of burnout